microsoft/hcsshim/internal/tools/securitypolicy/README.md

 password = "my password"
 ```

-Authorization information needs added on a per-image basis as it can vary from
+Authorization information needs to be added on a per-image basis as it can vary
-image to image and their respective registries.
+from image to image and their respective registries.

 To pull an image using anonymous access, no `[auth]` object is required.